weizman/temp-website/page-what-is-a-realm-in-js.md

 As we just learned, the web app lives within that realm which provides it with a global execution environment, an outer most scope and a global object that grants access to different intrinsic objects, platform specific APIs, etc.

-However, a new realm can be created to be living within the top main realm and that realm will have **its own seperate and unique set of everything mentioned above**.
+However, a new realm can be created to be living within the top main realm and that realm will have **its own separate and unique set of everything mentioned above**.

 In the browser that can be achieved in different ways.
 Web workers, iframes, service workers, etc - all of those rise up when created with their own realm.